-Pathwright has many features already and we launch new features or enhancements every 6 weeks.
+Pathwright has many features already and we launch new features frequently and smaller enhancements every week.
 Even so, there are – and always will be – hundreds more features that we could build but haven't yet.
 If you're wondering about one of those, then this article will give you some helpful insight on how we decide what to build and when.

 How we handle feature requests